nightkolo/Bokoblock/README.md

 Everything is included in the [bokoblock](bokoblock/) directory.

-I wish I could say it's ideal to clone and import on Godot, but `bokoblock/audio/` is ignored/hidden due to legal reasons.
+I wish I could say it's ideal to clone and import on Godot, but `bokoblock/audio/` is ignored from tracking/hidden due to legal reasons.
 Audio files are crucial and without them, it might cause issues with importing.

 They'll be tracked when the game's audio is semi-finalized.